6480884

 I Tried the New Chicken Vindaloo Pukka Pie — One Thing Genuinely Surprised Me

-Having only tried traditional gravy or creamy pies before, I wasn’t sure how I’d handle a curry-filled one.
-But slicing the pie open released a spicy aroma that immediately hit my senses and prompted me to grab a glass of water—just in case.
+Having only tried traditional pies filled with rich gravy or creamy sauces, I wasn’t sure how a curry-based pie would go down.
+But slicing into it, the spicy aroma hit me immediately, prompting me to prepare with some kitchen roll and a glass of water.

 SUBSCRIBE FOR UPDATES